cygeorgel/OpenNotes/Linux/Useful commands for CDR handling.md

-Here are some useful Linux commands for handling large CDR files.
+Her are some useful Linux commands for handling large CDR files.

 ###  Simple lines count